project-everest/mitls-fstar/flex/README.md

 # FlexTLS

-## TODO
+## Work in progress

-- Update to use TLS 1.3
+   - Integrate TLS 1.3

+   - Include new algorithms

    - Remove the SmackTLS part in favor of the JS version

+## Open problems

+   - Can we integrate our private F* crypto library ?

-- I want to be able to prove the security of individual FlexTLS scenarios
+   - Can we prove the security of individual FlexTLS scenarios ?

+   - Can we generate single scenario implementations ?